sourcegraph/deploy-sourcegraph/docs/admin-guide.md

 After updating the cluster, the running Prometheus pod will be visible in the list printed by `kubectl get pods`.
-Once this is enabled, Prometheus will begin recording performance metrics across all services running in Sourcegraph Data Center.
+Once this is enabled, Prometheus will begin recording performance metrics across all services running in Sourcegraph.

 ## Distributed tracing